Pre-furbished Inventory

 This is a gorgeous midcentury television cabinet with so much potential.
 The mahogany cabinet features traditional furniture styling with fluted pilasters on the sides and a substantial base, reflecting manufacturers' efforts to make these expensive new devices look like respectable furniture.
 The picture tube has that characteristic rounded rectangular shape with gold-toned bezel trim that was standard for this era.

 It has upcycling potential for a cat bed and litter box combination.
+Medium rehab needed, could be stained medium or dark or could be painted.
 The measurements are 21.5 in.
 W, 22 in.
 D and 34 in.
 H. Reference #027 when you fill out the custom order form.

 #030 AVAILABLE FOR CUSTOM ORDER